 Review the approved Cooperative Partnership application and award package to gain an understanding of the agreement managed by the locality acting as the fiscal agent for using the Cooperative Partnership grant funds awarded during fiscal year 2025.

+Refer to guidance at the Planning audit procedure above concerning historical grant award information available in the OAA’s Grants Portal.

 Refer to further information in the following OAA documentation: